-Understanding: our relationship with our bodies; affairs of the heart, relationships, sexuality, sexual identity and behaviour; discrimination and bullying; spirituality; bereavement; depression; mood swings (bi-polar disorder/manic depression); anxiety; gambling; shopping; abuse; anger, rage; our inner child; psychosis.
+Understanding: our relationship with our bodies; affairs of the heart, relationships, sexuality, sexual identity and behaviour; discrimination and bullying; spirituality; bereavement; depression; mood swings (bi-polar disorder/manic depression); anxiety, panic attacks; gambling; shopping; abuse; anger, rage; our inner child; psychosis.

 Self expression through art and sport.

 Life coaching: Performance anxiety and concerns (for example playing competitive sports; as an artist; public speaking).